Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/async_get.md

     return loss
 ```

-In above script, by using citation in python to tell OneFlow system.
+In above code, by using citation in python to tell OneFlow system.
 The return value is `tp.Numpy` which is the `ndarray` in `numpy`.

 ```python
 loss = train_job(images, labels)